A Funeral or a Celebration of Life

 A Funeral

-A Traditional Funeral is composed of 3 separate sections- the viewing, the funeral service, and the committal service.
+A Traditional Funeral is often composed of 3 separate sections- the viewing, the funeral service, and the committal service.
 First, the viewing, which usually takes place on the day before, but sometimes on the day of the funeral, is a time for paying respects to the deceased person and involves stepping up to the casket to view the body, often in the company of family members.
 Then, the traditional funeral service is usually held in a chapel or at a funeral home and follows a predictable order of service including music, readings, prayers, eulogy or words of tribute, and is led by a funeral celebrant.
 The funeral service can also take place at the graveside.
 Finally, the committal service takes place, either at the conclusion of the funeral when the physical remains are to be cared for through cremation, or as the casket is lowered into the ground when the physical remains are to be cared for through burial.

 A Celebration of Life